Christopher Alexander: Personal life

-Alexander was born in Vienna, Austria.
-His father, Ferdinand Johann Alfred Alexander, was Catholic and his mother, Lilly Edith Elizabeth (Deutsch) Alexander was Jewish.
-As a young child Alexander emigrated in fall 1938 with his parents from Austria to England, when his parents were forced to flee the Nazi regime.
-(They worked as German language teachers.)
-He spent much of his childhood in Chichester and Oxford, England, where he began his education in the sciences.
+Alexander was born in Vienna, Austria to his Catholic father, Ferdinand Johann Alfred Alexander, and Jewish mother, Lilly Edith Elizabeth (née Deutsch) Alexander.
+As a young child, Alexander emigrated in fall 1938 with his parents from Austria to England, when his parents were forced to flee the Nazi regime.
+In England, his parents worked as German language teachers.
+Alexander spent much of his childhood in Chichester and Oxford, England, where he began his education in the sciences.
 He moved from England to the United States in 1958 to study at Harvard University and Massachusetts Institute of Technology.
 He moved to Berkeley, California in 1963 to accept an appointment as Professor of Architecture, a position he would hold for almost 40 years.
 In 2002, after his retirement, Alexander moved to Arundel, England, where he continued to write, teach and build up to the time of his illness and death.
 Alexander was married to Margaret Moore Alexander, and he had two daughters, Sophie and Lily, by his former wife Pamela Patrick.
 Alexander held both British and American citizenship.

-On 17 March 2022, Alexander died peacefully in his home in Binsted, near Arundel, United Kingdom, following a long illness.
-The immediate cause was pneumonia, according to Margaret Moore.
+On 17 March 2022, Alexander died of pneumonia in his home in Binsted, England.

 Education

 Alexander attended the Dragon School in Oxford and then Oundle School.
 In 1954, he was awarded the top open scholarship to Trinity College, Cambridge, in chemistry and physics, and went on to read mathematics.
-He earned a Bachelor's degree in Architecture and a Master's degree in Mathematics.
+He earned a Bachelor's degree in Architecture and a master's degree in mathematics.
 He took his doctorate at Harvard (the first PhD in Architecture ever awarded at Harvard University).
 His dissertation "The Synthesis of Form: Some Notes on a Theory" was completed in 1962.
 He was elected fellow at Harvard.
 During the same period he worked at MIT in transportation theory and computer science, and worked at Harvard in cognition and cognitive studies.